Ways to Politely Ask Someone to Leave a Group Chat

 • “Hi Sarah, maybe you could find a group that suits you better?”

-Read Related Post: 25 Ways to Convince Your Parents to Get You a Phone at Age 10
+Read Related Post: 25 Ways to Politely Ask Someone to Leave You Alone

 9. “I think we need to make this chat smaller.
 Would you like to go?”